Bannerack

 The people at the company that does your company's taxes.

-Someone who is an almost-employee is almost always also an employee.
+Someone who is an almost-employee is often also an employee.
 They might be an employee of a contracting firm, or an employee of someone overseas, or an "employee" of their own company.
 Many part-time workers also have full-time employment elsewhere.

 almost-adult